 In Minnesota, Peterson’s deal is called a “stay of adjudication.”
 A stay of adjudication is when a defendant pleads guilty to an offense but the judge does not accept the guilty plea.
 The conviction does not go on the defendant’s record if probation is successfully completed.
 If probation is completed successfully, the charges will then be dismissed.
 A stay of adjudication is a VERY good outcome in a criminal case.

 If you are charged with domestic assault like Adrian Peterson, or other crimes, you will need a criminal attorney in Minnesota to help you obtain a stay of adjudication in your case.
 A criminal attorney in Minnesota will be able to review the evidence and negotiate a deal with the prosecutor.
 Max Keller is a criminal attorney in Minnesota and has obtained many stays of adjudications for his Minnesota domestic assault clients and other clients in the past.
-Keller Law Offices offers a free consultation.
-Keller Law Offices has two criminal attorneys licensed in Minnesota.
+Keller Criminal Defense Attorneys offers a free consultation.
+Keller Criminal Defense Attorneys has two criminal attorneys licensed in Minnesota.
 Contact us at 952-913-1421 today.